imn167/SubsetSimulation_VAE/README.md

 # SubsetSimulation_VAE
-Innovation for the Subset Simulation Algorithm by adding a proposal kernel based on the VAE
+Enhancement of the Subset Simulation Algorithm by integrating a proposal kernel based on the Variational Autoencoder (VAE)

-## Package Version  (python version : 3.11.8)
+## Package Version (python version: 3.11.8)
 - tensorflow==2.15.0
 - scipy==1.13.0
 - openturns==1.22
 - numpy==1.26.4

-## Three VAE
+## Three Types of VAE
 - Classical with a gaussian prior
 - Mixture of Gaussians *MoG*
 - Variational Mixture of Posteriors *Vamprior*